kahalewai/ati/README.md

 The ATI Model is intended as a shared artifact for the AI security and agent infrastructure community.
 Contributions are welcome:

-- **Feedback on layer definitions** — Are the boundaries between layers correct?
+- Feedback on layer definitions - Are the boundaries between layers correct?
 Does any trust concern fall between layers?
-- **Standards mapping additions** — Is there a standard, specification, or implementation that should be mapped to a layer?
+- Standards mapping additions - Is there a standard, specification, or implementation that should be mapped to a layer?
-- **Threat model refinement** — Are there agent-specific threats missing from a layer's threat profile?
+- Threat model refinement - Are there agent-specific threats missing from a layer's threat profile?
-- **OWASP correlation updates** — As OWASP frameworks evolve, correlations should be updated.
+- OWASP correlation updates - As OWASP frameworks evolve, correlations should be updated.
-- **Implementation experience** — Reports from teams implementing trust at specific layers validate or challenge the model.
+- Implementation experience - Reports from teams implementing trust at specific layers validate or challenge the model.

 ---